mahajanrevant/Deep-Learning-Follow-me/README.md

 ## Improvements

+* Real life implementation of this project can be done
 * More data needs to be collected to improve the score
 * Addig more layers to the FCN will also increase the accuracy.
 * Inception module should be deployed to get a better score.